Large Scale Prediction with Decision Trees: Random forests

-\prettyref{cor:consistent_forest} provides a partial answer to a problem posed by \cite{scornet2015}: ``It remains that a substantial research effort is still needed to understand the properties of forests in a high-dimensional setting, when $p = p_n$ may be substantially larger than the sample size.''
-More specifically, \prettyref{cor:consistent_forest} strengthens \cite[Theorem 1]{scornet2015} from the same authors, who show that random forests are consistent for additive models when $ p $ is fixed, the component functions are continuous, and (in our notation) $ K_n \rightarrow \infty $ and $ 2^{K_n}(\log(n))/n \rightarrow 0 $ as $ n \rightarrow \infty $.\footnote{The condition $ 2^{{ K_n}}(\log(n))/n \rightarrow 0 $ is actually stated as $ 2^{K_n}(\log(n))^9/n \rightarrow 0 $ in \cite[Theorem 1]{scornet2015}, where Gaussian errors are assumed, but the former condition is sufficient when the noise is bounded.} In contrast, here we allow the dimensionality to grow exponentially with the sample size and also for the component functions to be possibly discontinuous (see the next subsection for even weaker requirements on the component functions).
-The latter point has practical implications as certain processes encountered in natural and social sciences exhibit, for example, thresholding behavior.
-Another (minor) difference from \cite{scornet2015} is that here, congruent with Breiman's original algorithm, we grow the constituent trees with bootstrap samples from $\calD_n$ instead of subsamples of size $a_n$ ($\leq n$), i.e., random sampling without replacement.
-However, the two sampling schemes are roughly the same when $ a_n = \llbracket 0.632 n \rrbracket $.
+\prettyref{cor:consistent_forest} provides a partial answer to a problem posed by \cite{scornet2015consistency}: \begin{quotation} \textit{It remains that a substantial research effort is still needed to understand the properties of forests in a high-dimensional setting, when $p = p_N$ may be substantially larger than the sample size. } \end{quotation} More specifically, \prettyref{cor:consistent_forest} strengthens \cite[Theorem 1]{scornet2015consistency}, which shows that random forests are consistent for additive regression when $ p $ is fixed, the component functions are continuous, and $ K_N \rightarrow \infty $ and $\frac{2^{K_N}(\log^9(a_N))}{a_N} \rightarrow 0 $ as $ N \rightarrow \infty $.
+In contrast, here we allow the dimensionality $p_N$ to grow sub-exponentially with the sample size $N$ (under $ \ell_1 $ sparsity constraints) and also for the component functions to be possibly discontinuous.
+In fact, the proof of \prettyref{cor:consistent_general} can be modified to establish consistency of random forests for additive regression with growing dimensionality $p_N$ (under $ \ell_0 $ sparsity constraints) and Borel measurable component functions—without assuming continuity or finite total variation.
+More specifically, suppose that $ \sup_N\| g^*_N \|_{\infty} < \infty $, $ \sup_N\| g^*_N \|_{\ell_0} < \infty $, and $ m_N \asymp p_N $.
+If $ K_N \rightarrow \infty $ and $\frac{2^{K_N}\log^2(a_N)\log(a_Np_N)}{a_N} \rightarrow 0 $ as $N\rightarrow\infty$, then granting the noise condition \prettyref{eq:bounded}, we have